AWS

 AI marketing

-Our AI marketing was one example of how we applied our brand voice to a segment of the business that had its own distinct needs and challenges.
+AI marketing was one example of how we applied our brand refresh to a segment of the business that had its own distinct needs and challenges.
 Staying under the umbrella of the core brand voice, we developed a copy direction that leaned into the creative confidence principle, aiming to stand out and be bold in the suddenly saturated AI landscape.
-We delivered a creative guide which included visual and verbal direction and copy examples that teams could copy and paste into their campaigns.

 Creative Direction—Brand Voice, Copy, Creative strategy